ChiZhangRIT/video2txt/sent2vec/README.md

 ### Data preparation

-Put the sentences data in *sentences/* directory
 ```
 mkdir sentences
 mkdir model
 ```
+Put the model and sentences data in *model/* and *sentences/* directory

 ### Generating vectors from sentences